-You attended a fair, a virtual event, or have networked in another fashion and now you are at that pivotal junction: how do I follow up to let them know I am interested and want to move forward with this (professional) relationship?
+You attended a career fair, a virtual event, or have networked in another fashion and now you are at that pivotal junction: how do I follow up to let them know I am interested and want to move forward with this (professional) relationship?
 The good news is that you have a couple of different options!

 Send that follow up email!
 After you received their contact information from your interaction, an obvious next step is sending them an email.
 Thank them for their time, refer back to key takeaways from the conversation, and let them know if you have taken any action steps (like applying to an opportunity).
 We also have some great resources to help you format those emails to showcase the best you!
 Try to send this thank you email within 24 hours of the interaction.